ManibharathiJ/Zomato-data-analysis/README.md

 2. Install Jupyter Notebook to run the analysis interactively.
 3. Install required libraries

-# Step-by-Step Analysis Procedure
+## Step-by-Step Analysis Procedure
 1. Load the dataset into a pandas DataFrame.
-2.

 3. Data Cleaning: Convert ratings from string format to numeric and check for missing or null values.

-4.
-5. Exploratory Data Analysis (EDA): o	Analyze the distribution of restaurant types using count plots. o	Calculate and visualize total customer votes by restaurant type. o	Explore rating distributions via histograms. o	Examine spending preferences of couples through cost analysis. o	Compare ratings for online vs offline ordering options with box plots. o	Investigate online order availability by restaurant type using pivot tables and heatmaps.
+5. Exploratory Data Analysis (EDA):o	Analyze the distribution of restaurant types using count plots. o	Calculate and visualize total customer votes by restaurant type. o	Explore rating distributions via histograms. o	Examine spending preferences of couples through cost analysis. o	Compare ratings for online vs offline ordering options with box plots. o	Investigate online order availability by restaurant type using pivot tables and heatmaps.

-7. Summary Insights:
-o	Identify the most popular restaurant types among customers. o	Determine the restaurant type with the highest votes. o	Understand the common rating ranges and spending limits. o	Evaluate if online or offline ordering receives better ratings.
+7. Summary Insights:o	Identify the most popular restaurant types among customers. o	Determine the restaurant type with the highest votes. o	Understand the common rating ranges and spending limits. o	Evaluate if online or offline ordering receives better ratings.